menu

 IndexChanged

-Gets or sets the callback to trigger when the index changes.
+Gets or sets the event callback that is triggered when the selected index changes.

 Declaration